 Practicing Good Cyber Hygiene Habits

 SanerNow is an endpoint security solution that allows organizations to centralize compliance management, asset management, vulnerability management, patch management, endpoint management, and threat detection processes.
-It also comes with a vulnerability management platform that lets users conduct daily scans, automate operations, and reduce risks using the Security Content Automation Protocol.
+It also comes with a vulnerability management platform that lets users conduct daily scans, automate operations.
+It reduce risks using the Security Content Automation Protocol.
 SanerNow, which supports all Windows, Linux, and Mac-based platforms, is available on a quote basis.